huangr0867/Pokemon-GAN/README.md

 cd dcgan
 ```

-2. Change the config.py file to fix your specific path files and configurations
+2. Change the config.py file to fix your specific path files and configurations like the number of epochs
+3. Unzip the data_ready.zip file in the data dir.
+This contains a subset of the actual dataset (503 images).
+Please contact ryan_y_huang[at]brown.edu for the entire set of images if you want to replicate our results

 ### **Train**